Kinepolis: Competition authority

 The Belgian competition authority approved the merger of the company in 1997 on the condition that the company wasn't allowed to grow within Belgium without explicit consent of the authority.
 This resulted in the resale of the acquired Utopolis cinemas in 2015.
 Kinepolis tried on several occasions to get the authority to lift the ban, and they succeeded in 2020.
 From August 2021 the company doesn't need permission to open new locations within Belgium.

 Growth and acquisitions

 Kinepolis grew significantly in recent years by opening several new locations, but also by acquiring chains and independent cinemas.
-Significant acquisitions were Wolff Bioscopen in 2014, Utopolis in 2015, Landmark Cinemas in 2017 and MJR Digital Cinemas in 2019.
+Significant acquisitions were Wolff Bioscopen in 2014, Utopolis in 2015, Canadian chain Landmark Cinemas in 2017, American chains MJR Cinemas in 2019, and Emagine Entertainment in 2025.

 In 2011 the company also acquired Brightfish, a Belgian company specialised in cinema advertising.

 Core businesses

 The Kinepolis Group consists of seven core businesses; box office, in-theater sales (ITS), business-to-business (B2B), film distribution, screen advertising, real estate, and digital cinema services.